 ”We have a responsibility to the environment as well as future generations.
 By investing in Danish offshore wind power, we are taking steps into the right direction,” says Dorte Mundt Andersen, Head of Group Quality and Corporate Social Responsibility at PR electronics.

 Reuse and recycling are also on the agenda

 However, PR electronics does not only seek improvements, when it comes to energy consumption.
 There is also focus on minimizing food waste in the company's cafeteria.
 As a result, only small amounts of waste have to be handled and are sent to DAKA ReFood for the production of biogas, biodiesel, and organic fertilizer.

 Additionally, by implementing a new sorting and reporting system, it has also been possible to increase the company's percentage of paper and cardboard being recycled.
 Also, the usage of a number of different chemicals has been reduced significantly by new procedures.

-Through all this work, PR electronics has achieved an overall reuse rate of 63% in the first half of the company’s financial year in 2017.
+Through all this work, PR electronics has achieved and maintained an overall reuse rate of 60% for the past two years (FY2016-17 and FY2017-18).